asadqureshi12/cardiometabolic-deterioration/README.md

 - Four internal consistency and retrospective exploratory analyses
 - No machine learning, probabilistic modelling, or predictive calibration
 - All clinical reasoning in SQL — Python used for ingestion and FHIR export only

 ---

+## Executive Summary

+Cardiometabolic disease — Type 2 diabetes, hypertension, cardiovascular disease, and chronic kidney disease — represents the highest burden of avoidable hospitalisation in NHS secondary care.
+Clinical monitoring remains largely episodic and reactive.
+This system demonstrates a proactive, rule-based deterioration monitoring architecture that aggregates longitudinal biomarker signals across a 631-patient QOF-derived chronic disease cohort, producing two parallel outputs: a deterministic clinician-facing priority string and a four-band escalation signal.
+All clinical thresholds are anchored to NICE, KDIGO, and RCPath guidance.

+Built as a synthetic proof-of-concept using Synthea EHR data, the system is designed with NHS operational deployment in mind — guideline-traceable scoring rules, explicit data insufficiency flagging, FHIR R4 interoperability, DCB0129-aware architecture, and a fully deterministic reproducible pipeline.
+Clinical reasoning lives entirely in SQL.
+Python handles ingestion and FHIR export only.
+The system is not validated for clinical use and must not be applied to real patients.

+---